hicsail/origins-education-reform/README.md

         Specifies the begin and end date for each period the user would like to analyze.
 The periods are exclusive, so the string above instructs the script to look for text from years int1 to (int2 - 1), int2 to (int3 - 1), and so on.

+    * NOTE: Only -y or -p & -periods can be used (not both).

     * ``-num "integer" ``

-        Tells the script how many top words per decade to display.
+        Tells the script how many top words per decade to display in the text file.

     * ``-type "text_type"``

         Tells the script which field of the Json documents to analyze.
 For example, if you wanted to analyze a field called "Happy Text" within the Json docs of your corpus, your input would look like -type "Happy Text".
+The Json documents we use have eight fields entitled: "Full Text", "Full Text Stemmed", "Filtered Text Stemmed, "Filtered Text", "Full Sentences", "Filtered Sentences", "Stemmed Sentences", & "Filtered Stemmed Sentences".

+    * Note: If you're running this script on our Json documents, do not use the sentences text types, as this script takes in lists of words, not sentences.

 Example usage:

-    python3 WordFrequency.py -i /Users/Ketchup/Desktop/Danish_Json_Corpus/ -txt /Users/Ketchup/Desktop/Word_Frequency -csv /Users/Ketchup/Desktop/Wordcsv -k "test1 test2/test3 test4 test5/test6/test7 test8" -y "1700 1940 5"
+    python3 WordFrequency.py -i /Users/Ketchup/Desktop/Danish_Json_Corpus/ -txt /Users/Ketchup/Desktop/Word_Frequency -csv /Users/Ketchup/Desktop/Wordcsv -k "test1 test2/test3 test4 test5/test6/test7 test8" -y "1700 1940 5" -num "10" -type "Filtered Text"

+    OR

+    python3 WordFrequency.py -i /Users/Ketchup/Desktop/Danish_Json_Corpus/ -txt /Users/Ketchup/Desktop/Word_Frequency -csv /Users/Ketchup/Desktop/Wordcsv -k "test1 test2/test3 test4 test5/test6/test7 test8" -p -periods "1700 1740 1800 1880" -num "10" -type "Filtered Text"

 * ``SentBuilder.py``